yoshuawuyts/gulp-api-log/README.md

 # gulp-api-log
-Log the gulp cli responses when consuming the api programmatically.
+A gulp friendly way of logging cli responses when consuming the api programmatically.

 See [gulp/489](https://github.com/gulpjs/gulp/issues/489) for more information.